IanLDias/Modern_Slavery_Documents/README.md

 # Goals

-The goal of this project is to implement an information extraction framework for these PDFs and provide text summarization.
+The goal of this project is to implement an information extraction framework for these PDFs

+1) Text Summarization of the PDFs
+    - Extractive Approach: identifying key sentences and phrases and using these in a summary
+    - Abstractive Approach: Generating a summary
+2) Relevance Score
+3) Identifying companies at risk